IG-88-2/react-videoroom-janus/README.md

 This is screenshot from [video](https://www.youtube.com/watch?v=zxRwELmyWU0&t=1s)
 ![alt text](https://github.com/IG-88-2/react-janus-videoroom/blob/master/plan.jpg?raw=true)
 [react-janus-videoroom](https://github.com/IG-88-2/react-janus-videoroom) - contains thin wrapper around
-[janus-gateway-client](https://github.com/IG-88-2/janus-gateway-client) and should provide effortless capability to add calls to react app.
+[janus-gateway-client](https://github.com/IG-88-2/janus-gateway-client) and should provide capability to add janus client functionality in form of react component.
 You just drop this into your app, attach callbacks and it works.

 [janus-gateway-client](https://github.com/IG-88-2/janus-gateway-client) - logic related to signaling and negotiation between frontend and nodejs backend, this is separate package which you have to install in your nodejs app.